Residential bridging loans

 What FCA regulation means for you

 When a bridging loan is secured against a property that you or a close family member occupies, or intends to occupy, as a main residence, it is classified as a regulated mortgage contract under FCA rules.
-In practice, this means the lender and any broker involved must be FCA authorised to advise on and arrange the product.
-Specific conduct rules apply to how the loan is presented, assessed and documented.
+The lender and any broker involved must be FCA authorised.
+Specific conduct rules apply to how the loan is presented, assessed, and documented.

 For borrowers, regulated status brings meaningful protections that do not apply to unregulated bridging products.